gzodataserver/odataserver/README.md

 mobile backend (you won't need any Mobile Backend as a Service, MBaaS).
 The server can be used together with any MySQL database.

-This simple example of how it is used:
+This is a simple example of how it is used:

 ```
 # Create an account